 Open the web.config file in the root directory your new project, and add a connection string to the location of your BrightstarDB store.
 There is no setup required - you can name a store that does not exist and it will be created the first time that you try to connect to it from the application.
-The only thing you will need to ensure is that if you are using a REST connection, the BrightstarDB service must be running:
+The only thing you will need to ensure is that if you are using an HTTP, TCP or Named Pipe connection, the BrightstarDB service must be running: